CorgiMan/datadump/README.md

 ```

 ## Installation
 You need the `json2` package.
-The `jsonquery` is optional but synergizes well with this application, as shown in the example `main/main.go`.
+The `jsonquery` is optional but synergizes well with this application, as shown in the example.

 ```
 go get github.com/CorgiMan/datadump